marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

      has been destroyed)
    - ...and a normal shutdown

-Yikes!
+In keeping with the goals of this project, my intention is to:
+   - Test every API call for errors (It's so easy to ignore things in Windows)
+   - Keep the user informed any error conditions
+   - Correctly handle every error condition

-Here's what I've learned about processes' end-of-life:
+This is ridiculously hard to do in Win32.
+Let's start with what I've learned about processes' end-of-life:
    - [Error Handling](https://learn.microsoft.com/en-us/windows/win32/debug/error-handling) by Microsoft
      - Well-written applications include error-handling code that allows them to recover gracefully from unexpected errors.
 When an error occurs, the